moviemasher/moviemasher.js/dev/docs/md/architecture.md

 mechanism to dynamically route traffic to other servers.
 The client caches mapping based on a time-to-live (TTL) value supplied by the server, so routing can potentially be per-request.
-Learn more about customizing client interaction in the [Integration Guide](integration.html).
+Learn more about customizing client interaction in the [Server Developer Guide](ServerDeveloper.html).

 The [[DataServer]] and [[FileServer]] store and deliver user JSON data and media assets respectively.
 The base implementations use a local database and the file system, but